ugliara-fellipe/weblog.staticgen/.github/README.md

 [CONTRIBUTING.md](https://github.com/ugliara-fellipe/weblog.staticgen/blob/master/.github/CONTRIBUTING.md)
 for details on our code of conduct, and the process for submitting pull requests.

-## License
+## Copyright and License
 Copyright 2020 Fellipe Augusto Ugliara

-Use of this source code is governed by an ISC license that can be found in the LICENSE file at https://github.com/ugliara-fellipe/weblog.staticgen
+Use of source codes are governed by an ISC license that can be found in the LICENSE file at https://github.com/ugliara-fellipe/weblog.staticgen